-In November 2015, the Company agreed to issue 111.5 million shares of common stock in connection with the APA.
-In December 2015, 333,334 shares of common stock were issued to Dr. Genkin and Mr. Surkhov pursuant to the APA.
-As of March 31, 2016, the APA had not closed and 3,045,455 shares of common stock remained to be issued pursuant to the APA.
-See also Note 12.
-Subsequent Events.
+In November 2015, the Company agreed to issue 3.38 million shares of common stock in connection with the APA.
+In December 2015, 0.33 million shares of common stock were issued to Dr. Genkin and Mr. Surkhov pursuant to the APA.